-Lira Mercer Shows Off Curves, Cleavage in Sultry Oceanfront Snap
+Lira Mercer Shows Off Curves, Cleavage In Sultry Oceanfront Snap

 “The perfect setting for such a beautiful lady,” opined a second fan.

-“Espectacular,” appraised another commenter español.
+“Espectacular,” appraised another commenter in Spanish.

 “BODY!” exclaimed a fourth user.